Sony camcorders: Sony HDR-CX7

 In June 2007, Sony released the HDR-CX7, the first Sony AVCHD camcorder to record video to a memory card.
 The product comes bundled with a 4 GB Memory Stick Duo that holds 30 mins of HD video.

-Sony HDR-CX7 weighs 15 ounces with the supplied battery and can record nearly one hour of full HD 1080 video on an 8-GB memory.
-It can record longer videos at lower resolution or quality.
+Sony HDR-CX7 weighs 15 ounces with the supplied battery and can record nearly one hour of full HD 1080i video on an 8 GB memory card.
+It can record longer videos at a lower resolution.

 This handycam features a crash-proof recording system.
 It is equipped with a 6.1-megapixel CMOS image sensor and a 5.4-54mm/F1.8-2.9 zoom lens.

 It saves files with a resolution of 1440 × 1080i.
 The video format specifies a rectangular pixel shape.
 Most players render this as 1920 × 1080 format after adjusting for the rectangular pixels.

 For this camera, the maximum recording rate is 15 Mbit/s.